USS Wasp (CV-7): Loss

 After consulting with Rear Admiral Leigh Noyes, Captain Sherman ordered "abandon ship" at 15:20.
 All badly injured men were lowered into rafts or rubber boats.
 Many unwounded men had to abandon ship from aft because the forward fires were burning with such intensity.
 The departure, as Sherman observed it, looked "orderly", and there was no panic.
 The only delays occurred when many men showed reluctance to leave until all the wounded had been taken off.
 The abandonment took nearly 40 minutes, and at 16:00 Sherman abandoned the ship once he was satisfied that no survivors were left on board.

 Although the submarine hazard caused the accompanying destroyers to lie well clear or to shift position, they carried out rescue operations until Laffey, Lansdowne, Helena, and Salt Lake City had 1,946 men embarked.
 The fires on Wasp, drifting, traveled aft and there were four violent explosions at nightfall.
 Lansdowne was ordered to torpedo the carrier and stand by until she was sunk.
 Lansdowne's Mark 15 torpedoes had the same unrecognized flaws reported for the Mark 14 torpedo.
 The first two torpedoes were fired perfectly, but did not explode, leaving Lansdowne with only three more.
 The magnetic influence exploders on these were disabled and the depth set at 10 ft.
 All three detonated, but Wasp remained afloat for some time, sinking bow-first at 21:00.
 193 men had died and 366 were wounded during the attack.
-All but one of her 26 airborne aircraft made a safe trip to carrier Hornet nearby before Wasp sank, but 45 aircraft went down with the ship.
+All but one of her 26 airborne aircraft made a safe landing on Hornet nearby but 45 aircraft went down with the ship.